-Records are a tad thin on the Apostle preaching in Spain but another legend placed him in the town of Caesar Augustus (today Zaragoza) where Mary, the Mother of Jesus, appeared to him beside the Ebro River in a pillar to which Jesus had been tied for a whipping.
+Records are a tad thin on the Apostle preaching in Spain.
+Still, another legend placed him in Caesar Augustus (today Zaragoza).
+Mary, the Mother of Jesus, appeared to him beside the Ebro River in a pillar to tie him for a whipping.
 James, the legend continued, built a Church on the site (now the Basilica of Our Lady of the Pillar).
-It was after this that he went back to Jerusalem where he died.
-His disciples, ostensibly, brought his body back to Spain and here begins another legend of how the buried body was found.
+It was after this that he went back to Jerusalem, where he died.
+His disciples, ostensibly, brought his body back to Spain and here begins another legend on how they found the buried body.

-In 813, Pelayo, the hermit, or in some accounts, one of the shepherds, had a revelation from the angels on the location of the tomb of St. James.
-Through a cluster of stars, he was led there.
-He made this known to the Bishop and in that location, they indeed found a tomb with 3 bodies which the Bishop immediately declared as that of St. James and two of his disciples who brought his remains back.
+In 813, Pelayo, the hermit, had a revelation from the angels on the location of the tomb of St. James.
+In some accounts, one of the shepherds got the revelation.
+A cluster of stars led him to the site.
+He made this known to the Bishop, and in that location, they indeed found a tomb with three bodies which the Bishop immediately declared as that of St. James and two of his disciples who brought his remains back.

-At around this time, mid-9th century, Spain was slowly being reconquered from the Moors and St. James' legend became the rallying image.
-It has even been said that he appeared several times in the thick of battle slaughtering the Moors. and was awarded the title, Santiago Matamoros, the Slayer of the Moors.
-Also, it was said that along the pilgrim routes, he appeared in the image of a soldier of Christ, astride a white horse with sword in his hand killing the Moors.
+Around this time, mid-9th century, Spain slowly reconquered places from the Moors, and St. James' legend became the rallying image.
+Those in battle claimes that he appeared several times in the thick of fighting slaughtering the Moors.
+St. James became Santiago Matamoros, the Slayer of the Moors.
+Along the pilgrim routes, some claimed that he appeared as a soldier of Christ.
+Astride a white horse with a sword in his hand, he kept killing the Moors.

-It was a powerful image, then, and very useful to the Church and the world can always use strong images and visions of great people!
+It was a powerful image, then, and very useful to the Church, and the world can always use solid pictures and visions of great people!

 The Camino or The Way

-Travelling to Rome, and staying even for a few days was beyond the means of most northern villagers, so Santiago looked like a good option.
-Income from these pilgrims buying indulgences or whatever plus the gifts from kings and the nobility and the rich swelled the coffers of Santiago de Compostela enabling the succession of Bishops to build some of the beautiful gothic buildings we see today.
+Travelling to Rome and staying even for a few days was beyond most northern villagers' means, so Santiago looked like a good option.
+Income from these pilgrims buying indulgences plus the gifts from kings and the nobility and the rich swelled Santiago de Compostela's coffers, enabling the succession of Bishops to build some of the beautiful gothic buildings we see today.

-At that time when superstition was strong, relics played a major role in encouraging these pilgrims.
-Although it took them, at least two months to finish the pilgrimage, this did not discourage many who saw this as their way to heaven or for the young, an acceptable reason to get out of their village in the mud of Flanders.
+At that time, when superstition was strong, relics played a significant role in encouraging these pilgrims.
+Although it took them at least two months to finish the pilgrimage, this did not discourage many.
+They saw this as their way to heaven or the means to get forgiveness for their sins.
+For the young, this was an acceptable reason to get out of their village in the mud of Flanders.

 In 1456, the pilgrimage to Santiago de Compostela according to the book of Tim Heaton, The Long Road to Heaven: A Lent Course Based on the Film "The Way" would have earned you remission of a third of your sins; if you died on the route, total remission; and, for hearing Mass in the Cathedral, 200 days off purgatory.
-A certificate called, Compostelana, was issued upon completion of the pilgrimage.
-This is still a practice today but it may not have the same force as it did in the past.
+Upon completing the pilgrimage, pilgrims receive a certificate called, Compostelana.
+Pilgrims today still receive the certificate, but it may not have the same force as it did in the past.

-During the Middle Ages, villages along the way welcomed the pilgrims as this earned them indulgence as well.
+During the Middle Ages, villages along the way welcomed the pilgrims as this earned them indulgence.
 Eventually, monasteries, hospitals, hostels and eateries sprouted to provide protection and services to the many who took the pilgrimage.

 A Pilgrim on his Way to Santiago de Compostela